LunaticMuch/front-matter-manipulator/README.md

 ## Getting Started

 This utility can be used as a Command Line Interface, or as an import in your scripts.
+The node package is now pure ESM.
+Consider this when using your package because you might need a suitable version of typescript or node.

 It has two primary uses: